 - Knowledge that instalment payments may carry interest and the criteria to be met for instalment payments to be interest-bearing. - 4.
-Corporation tax liabilities in situations involving further overseas and group aspects and in relation to special types of company, and the application of additional exemptions and reliefs - a) The contents of the Taxation -United Kingdom (TX-UK) study guide, for corporation tax, under headings:^[2] - E1 The scope of corporation tax - E2 Taxable total profits
+Corporation tax liabilities in situations involving further overseas and group aspects and in relation to special types of company, and the application of additional exemptions and reliefs.

-- E3 Chargeable gains for companies - E4 The comprehensive computation of the corporation tax liability - E5 The effect of a group corporate structure for corporation tax purposes - E6 The use of exemptions and reliefs in deferring and minimising corporation tax liabilities
+- a) The contents of the Taxation -United Kingdom (TX-UK) study guide, for corporation tax, under headings:^[2] - E1 The scope of corporation tax - E2 Taxable total profits - E3 Chargeable gains for companies - E4 The comprehensive computation of the corporation tax liability - E5 The effect of a group corporate structure for corporation tax purposes - E6 The use of exemptions and reliefs in deferring and minimising corporation tax liabilities

-- b) The scope of corporation tax:^[3] - Identify and calculate corporation tax for companies with investment business. - ii) Close companies: - Apply the definition of a close company to given situations - Conclude on the tax implications of a company being a close company or a close investment holding company - iii) Identify and evaluate the significance of accounting periods on administration or winding up - iv) Conclude on the tax treatment of returns to shareholders after winding up has commenced - v) Advise on the tax implications of a purchase by a company of its own shares - vi) Identify personal service companies and advise on the tax consequences of services being provided via a personal service company - c) Taxable total profits: ^[3] - i) Identify qualifying research and development expenditure, both capital and revenue, and determine the reliefs available by reference to the size of the individual company/group
+- b) The scope of corporation tax: [3] - i) Identify and calculate corporation tax for companies with investment business. - ii) Close companies: - Apply the definition of a close company to given situations - Conclude on the tax implications of a company being a close company or a close investment holding company - iii) Identify and evaluate the significance of accounting periods on administration or winding up. - iv) Conclude on the tax treatment of returns to shareholders after winding up has commenced. - Advise on the tax implications of a purchase by a company of its own shares. - vi) Identify personal service companies and advise on the tax consequences of services being provided via a personal service company.

-- ii) Identify the enhanced capital allowances available in respect of expenditure on green technologies, including the tax credit available in the case of a loss making company - iii) Determine the tax treatment of non trading deficits on loan relationships - iv) Recognise the alternative tax treatments of intangible assets and conclude on the best treatment for a given company - v) Advise on the impact of the transfer pricing and thin capitalisation rules on companies - vi) Advise on the restriction on the use of losses on a change in ownership of a company - d) The comprehensive calculation of the corporation tax liability: ^[3] - Assess the impact of the OECD model double tax treaty on corporation tax - ii) Evaluate the meaning and implications of a permanent establishment - iii) Identify and advise on the tax implications of controlled foreign companies - iv) Advise on the tax position of overseas companies trading in the UK - v) Calculate double taxation relief - e) The effect of a group structure for corporation tax purposes: ^[3] - Advise on the allocation of the annual investment allowance between group or related companies - ii) Advise on the tax consequences of a transfer of intangible assets
+- c) Taxable total profits: [3] - i) Identify qualifying research and development expenditure, both capital and revenue, and determine the reliefs available by reference to the size of the individual company/group. - Determine the tax treatment of non trading deficits on loan relationships. - iii) Recognise the alternative tax treatments of intangible assets and conclude on the best treatment for a given company. - iv) Advise on the impact of the transfer pricing and thin capitalisation rules on companies. - Advise on the restriction on the use of losses on a change in ownership of a company. - d) The comprehensive calculation of the corporation tax liability: [3] - Assess the impact of the OECD model double tax treaty on corporation tax. - ii) Evaluate the meaning and implications of a permanent establishment. - iii) Identify and advise on the tax implications of controlled foreign companies. - Advise on the tax position of overseas companies trading in the UK. - v) Calculate double taxation relief. - e) The effect of a group structure for corporation tax purposes: [3] - Advise on the allocation of the annual investment allowance between group or related companies.

-- iii) Advise on the tax consequences of a transfer of a trade and assets where there is common control - iv) Understand the meaning of consortium owned company and consortium member ^[2] - v) Advise on the operation of consortium relief - vi) Determine pre-entry losses and understand their tax treatment - vii) Determine the degrouping charge where a company leaves a group within six years of receiving an asset by way of a no gain/no loss transfer - viii) Determine the effects of the antiavoidance provisions, where arrangements exist for a company to leave a group - ix) Advise on the tax treatment of an overseas branch - f) The use of exemptions and reliefs in deferring and minimising corporation tax liabilities:^[3] - Determine the application of the substantial shareholdings exemption
+- ii) Advise on the tax consequences of a transfer of intangible assets. - iii) Advise on the tax consequences of a transfer of a trade and assets where there is common control. - iv) Understand the meaning of consortium owned company and consortium member. - v) Advise on the operation of consortium relief. - vi) Determine pre-entry losses and understand their tax treatment. - vii) Determine the degrouping charge where a company leaves a group within six years of receiving an asset by way of a no gain/no loss transfer. - viii) Determine the effects of the antiavoidance provisions, where arrangements exist for a company to leave a group. - ix) Advise on the tax treatment of an overseas branch. - The use of exemptions and reliefs in deferring and minimising corporation tax liabilities: [3] - Determine the application of the substantial shareholdings exemption.